 The Venetian Las Vegas sportsbook is almost hidden on the west side of the massive casino floor on the lower level of the resort.
-Whoever developed this floor plan could have done a better job of bringing this venue out into the open — like the renovated book at the Cosmopolitan.
+Whoever developed this floor plan could have done a better job of bringing this venue out into the open.
+The renovated book at the Cosmopolitan is a nice example.

-The extremely dark room, which is located at 3355 South Las Vegas Boulevard, is also surrounded by numerous restaurants and electronic table games with stadium seating.
+The extremely dark room, which is located at 3355 South Las Vegas Boulevard, also has numerous restaurants and electronic table games with stadium seating.

 Add up all these points and it disqualifies the luxurious mega-resort from having one of the best sportsbooks on the Strip.

 The Venetian sportsbook hours are simple: The venue is open 24 hours a day, seven days a week, but the many betting windows are only open daily from 9 a.m. to 10 p.m.
 The hours are extended during the football season.
 Players must be 21 years of age or older to wager anywhere in Nevada, including on Venetian entertainment betting lines and esports odds.

 Venetian sports betting offers angled rows upon rows of identical seating with desk space and a personal television.
 The only area without desk seating is at the back of the room close to the sports bar.
 There are VIP sections off to the side by the racebook and another at the front and center of the sportsbook.

 A 10×100-foot curved screen dominates the main wall of the sportsbook.
 It has the capacity to show up to 42 independent events simultaneously.
-There are a few small displays showing Venetian sportsbook odds to the sides of the big screen on all the major sporting events of the day in the NFL, NHL, NBA and MLB.
+There are a few small displays showing Venetian sportsbook odds to the sides of the big screen.
+You can be on all the major sporting events of the day in the NFL, NHL, NBA and MLB.
 There are some future odds posted as well.

-Venetian Las Vegas sportsbooks odds are powered by CG Technology, which is also in use at other books in the area like the M Resort and Tropicana.
+Venetian Las Vegas sportsbooks odds are powered by CG Technology.
+Other books in the area like the M Resort and Tropicana use it too.
 Those looking to play the Venetian sports lines but want to take their action online can download the CG Sports app to any Android or iOS device.